valkey-io/valkey-bundle/dockerhub-description.md

 Some of the tags may include names like `bookworm`, which refer to [Debian release codenames](https://wiki.debian.org/DebianReleases).
 These indicate the base image used and help ensure compatibility if your container needs additional packages.
 Specifying these explicitly is recommended to avoid unexpected changes when base image versions update.

 If you want a minimal yet functional Valkey container with built-in modules, this image is a great place to start.

+## `valkey/valkey-extensions:<version>-alpine`

+This image is based on the popular [Alpine Linux project](https://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
+Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

+This variant is useful when final image size being as small as possible is your primary concern.
+The main caveat to note is that it does use [musl libc](https://musl.libc.org) instead of [glibc and friends](https://www.etalabs.net/compare_libcs.html), so software will often run into issues depending on the depth of their libc requirements/assumptions.
+See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

+To minimize image size, it's uncommon for additional related tools (such as `git` or `bash`) to be included in Alpine-based images.
+Using this image as a base, add the things you need in your own Dockerfile (see the [`alpine` image description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

 # License